Imprints of primordial magnetic fields in gravitational collapse during early structure formation: The model

-The interplay of these scales determines how the magnetic energy spectrum evolves during collapse: whether amplification is dominated by turbulent dynamo action at small scales or whether the field is simply compressed with the gas.
+Here, $\mathrm{Re}$ is the hydrodynamic Reynolds number\footnote{The factor of $2\pi$ results from a definition of the Reynolds number in wavenumber space.}, whereby $\mathrm{Re}= \sigma_v r_{\text{J}}/(2\pi \nu)$ and the exponent of ${-3/4}$ is valid for incompressible turbulence.
+The interplay of these scales determines how the magnetic energy spectrum evolves during collapse; namely, whether amplification is dominated by turbulent dynamo action at small scales or whether the field is simply compressed with the gas.